Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 >[!NOTE]
 >
 > * If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from Confluence directly to UPN property from Microsoft Entra ID.
-> * If you chose "Non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
+> * If you chose "Non-AAD" for the identity type, see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
 You can use this option to provide the mapping regular expression from email ID to UPN.
 > * Updates to users or groups governing access permissions are synced in full crawls only.
-Incremental crawls do not currently support the processing of updates to permissions.
+Incremental crawls don't currently support the processing of updates to permissions.

 ### Content